r-pufky/docs/source/operating-systems/windows/10/20H2/standalone/location.rst

 ########
 :cmdmenu:`⌘ + r --> ms-settings:privacy-location`

-These location options are not in the GUI.
-See :ref:`w10-20h2-settings-privacy-location` for GUI options.
+These location value0s are not in the GUI.
+See :ref:`w10-20h2-settings-privacy-location` for GUI value0s.

 .. dropdown:: Allow access to location on this device
   :container: + shadow